SLA

 Time Frame

-The SLA time frame starts when the conversation enters Open status and continues until the agent provides the First Response.
-A Secondary SLA is triggered each time the customer sends a message to the agent and ends when the agent responds.
+A Secondary SLA is triggered each time a customer sends a new message and ends when the agent responds.

-When the conversation starts with a bot and is transferred to a human agent, the SLA starts from the moment of Handover
+If a conversation is initially handled by an AI agent and then transferred to a human agent, the SLA starts from the moment of handover.

-SLAs can be configured individually for each communication channel, allowing for specific overrides of the general SLA settings.
+SLAs can be configured per communication channel, allowing specific channels to override the general SLA settings.

 Synchronous and Asynchronous

-The SLA settings separate between the synchronous and asynchronous channels.
+The SLA settings are separate between the synchronous and asynchronous channels.

 In synchronous channels such as Chat, customers expect immediate engagement, necessitating faster response times and shorter SLA periods.